Madam C. J. Walker’s Gospel of Giving

 Awards• A 2020 Seminary Co-op Notable Book

-• Winner, AFP/Skystone Partners Research Prize for Scholarly Work Surrounding Philanthropy of People of Color, Association of Fundraising Professionals Reseach Council, 2021
+• Winner, The AFP/Skystone Partners Prize for Research on Fundraising and Philanthropy, Association of Fundraising Professionals, 2021

 • Winner, Terry McAdam Book Award, Alliance for Nonprofit Management, 2021